GBHyland/automate-alfresco-connector/activity1-generate-save-docs.md

 ### Deployment Configuration:
 Since the process employs an Authentication and Connectors, two tabs are added to the deploy wizard which you'll need to configure:
 - **Authentication Tab:** You should see the name of the Authentication you applied in the process (myAuth) - (unless you named it something else).
 Enter the username and password for the Alfresco Admin account you want to use.
 Usually it is demo / demo.
 - **Connectors Tab:** There's some values on this tab you don't need.
-Remove them as specified below using the "X" icon next to the value:
+Remove them as specified below using the "X" icon next to the value.
+If any of the below required values are not there by default you must add them.
   - ```ACS_KEYCLOAK_URL```: remove
   - ```ACS_KEYCLOAK_REALM```: ```alfresco```
   - ```ACS_CONTENT_CLIENT_ID```: remove